rebelsky/sams-assorted-musings-reflections/index-by-number.md

 [Contacting faculty members on behalf of students](contacting-faculty.html) (Essay #1)
 [What kind of computer should you buy?](buy-computer.html) (Essay #2)
 Essay #3 was about Grinnell's relationship with Posse.
-I have now
 [How we spend your donations](donor-thank-you.html) (Essay #4)
 [On the genesis of _Sam's Assorted Musings and Rants_](genesis.html) (Essay #5)
 [Profanity in class](profanity.html) (Essay #6)